adamharrison/liquid-cpp/README.md

 * Optional compatibilty with rapidjson to allow for JSON reading.
 * Ability to set limits on memory consumed, and time spent rendering.
 * Built-in optimizer that will do things like loop unrolling, conditional elimiation, etc...
-* Extremely easy to embed in other libraries, software, and langauges.
-Possiblilty of having it as a header-only library.
-* Fully featured `extern "C"` interface for easy linking to most scripting languages.
-OOB bindings for both Ruby and Perl will be provided, that will act as drop-in replacements for `Liquid` and `WWW::Shopify::Liquid`.

 ## License